 Find out more about financial support that you could get if you’re off work due to COVID-19.

 If it is not possible to arrange alternative work that can be completed from home, you should try to accommodate periods of self-isolation by granting annual leave, or unpaid leave if that is not possible.

-Dismissing an employee who cannot attend work due to coronavirus should be a last resort.
+Dismissing an employee who cannot attend work due to COVID-19 should be a last resort.
 You should consider alternative arrangements like facilitating working from home, or agreeing annual leave or unpaid leave.

 Find out more about dismissing staff.

 - it’s for valid reasons, such as capability or conduct, redundancy or other substantial reasons